-Under court rules, Sandusky would not have mounted a defense, and Amendola would have been precluded from scrutinizing the witnesses' backgrounds or challenging their credibility.
+Under court rules, Sandusky wouldn't have mounted a defense, and Amendola would have been precluded at the hearing from scrutinizing the witnesses' backgrounds or challenging their credibility.

 The case has fixated the state and the sports world, and the proceeding drew international attention.
-The prospect of such high drama in court has been unprecedented in Bellefonte, the Centre County seat, 10 miles north of State College.
+The prospect of such high drama in court was unprecedented in the tiny hamlet of Bellefonte, the Centre County seat 10 miles north of State College.

 Police closed streets and increased patrols to accommodate almost 30 satellite trucks, hundreds of reporters from across the country, and other onlookers.

 Ringed by police officers, Sandusky, wearing a dark-blue suit and maroon tie, entered the building through a back entrance, but came into the courtroom through its front doors.
-The crowd became silent as he walked down an aisle with Amendola at his side, then hustled into the jury room and closed the door.
+A silence washed over the crowd as he walked down an aisle, with Amendola at his side, then hustled into the jury room and closed the door.

-Not long after, his wife, Dorothy, and more than a dozen relatives and friends filed into their assigned seats in the front rows.
+Not long after, his wife, Dorothy Sandusky, and more than a dozen relatives and friends filed into their assigned courtroom seats in the front rows.

-Almost as soon as Senior District Judge Robert E. Scott opened the hearing, Amendola asked for a sidebar conference with the judge and the lead prosecutor, Senior Deputy Attorney General Joseph E. McGettigan.
+Almost as soon as Senior Magistrate Judge Robert E. Scott opened the hearing, Amendola asked for a sidebar conference with the judge and lead prosecutor, Senior Deputy Attorney General Joseph E. McGettigan.